npm/npmo-docs/troubleshooting/faq.md

 #### Updating packages to reference the new dependency

-After publishing the git dependency to your private repo you need to update the packages to reference the new dependency.
+After publishing the git dependency to your private repo, you need to update the packages to reference the new dependency:

 ```
 "dependencies" : {
   "@your-scope/package-name" : "latest version"
 }
 ```
 Please note that, since it will often be a dependency of a dependency that has the git dependency, it will likely be necessary to both publish the git dependency and the dependency requiring it.
-A good best practice is to publish these new versions with a scope (@your-scope/request);
+We recommend that you publish these new versions with a scope (@your-scope/request);

 We have a tool for simplifying this process: https://www.npmjs.com/package/scope-it